dgaydukov/cert-spring5/files/spring5.md

     <scope>test</scope>
 </dependency>
 ```
-Scope - test, means that junit types would be available only in testing scope, not inside main app.

 By default this starter come with junit4 and junit-vintage.
 If you want to use new junit5 jupiter, you should exclude these 2 and add jupiter explicitly
 ```